charlesmolyneux/DesignPatterns-Swift/Documentation/Creational/Singleton.md

 - Singletons can mask bad design. e.g. components can know too much about each other.
 - Beware multi-threading.
 Must make sure multiple threads do not create a singleton object 'x' times.
 - Can increase unit testing complexity.
 May need a creative solution for mocking the singleton.

+Note:
+*[god-object](https://en.wikipedia.org/wiki/God_object) - an object that knows too much or does too much.
+The God object is an example of an anti-pattern*.
+*[Anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) - A common response to a recurring problem that is usually ineffective/counter productive